 Anyway, you can also learn on this wiki entry about hygiene during the Tang Dynasty; the use of wool, hemp, lace (!), sand, seaweed, and corncobs as TP substitutes; ply, pattern, dispensers, and the Whole World Toilet Paper Museum.

-So there's my latest budget-tip foray, writing about which was much, MUCH more fun than looking for a job.
+So there's my latest budget-tip foray.
+Writing it up was much more fun than looking for a job.

 |Here's a money-making idea: "Art" prints.|